ChinmayPillai/CS253-Software_Development_and_Operations/README.md

 BASH scripting to analyse data on salaries of individuals across cities and ages

 ## Assignment 3
-Multi-Class Machine Learning Model Development in Python
+Multi-Class Data Modelling using Machine Learning in Python